zapalabs/zapa/README.md

 # Zapa

 Zapa stands for Zero Knowledge Anonymous Payments on Avalanche.
 Zapa is a project for integrating a zcash virtual machine into a custom Avalanche subnet.
-This repo contains all dependencies needed to develop, debug, deploy, and/or become a validator on zsno.
+This repo contains all dependencies needed to develop, debug, deploy, and/or become a validator on zapa.

 ## Status